martingrondein/wordpress-composer-base/README.md

 composer install
 ```

-3. Copy web/index.php to your project folder
+3. Copy web/index.php to your project folder.

-Copy web/index.php to index.php.
 You can do this from the command line with

 ```
-cp wordpress/index.php ./index.php
+cp web/index.php ./index.php
 ```

-4. Slightly modify index.php in your project root
+4. Slightly modify index.php in your project root.
 The index.php in the root of your project (the one you just created via a copy command) should be modified.

 ```
 require( dirname( __FILE__ ) . '/wp-blog-header.php' );
 ```
 becomes
 ```
-require( dirname( __FILE__ ) . '/wordpress/wp-blog-header.php' );
+require( dirname( __FILE__ ) . '/web/wp-blog-header.php' );
 ```
 ---
 Please note: This is a no-frills composer.json template.